PredixDev/data-exchange/README.md

 - Data Exchange supports getting subresources.
 Using XPATH, JSON Path or other techniques as specific field or sub-object from a larger structure can be retrieved.
 E.g. in a JSON Asset model structure, you might want to retrieve just the Temperature Tag object.
 Or the High Alarm Threshold from the Temperature Tag object.

-- An unimplemented, but coming soon feature is data targeting.
-In one request you can get data from a data source and target the result to another.
-E.g. you could make a SQL query to Postgres and store the result in a csv file in Blobstore.

 ## When do I need Data Exchange?

 - I need to get data from multiple data sources with a single call